One of the largest fleets in Europe

 A first joint order for long-haul aircraft at Air France and KLM

 In November 2011, within the framework of its fleet policy, Air France-KLM announced a joint order for 110 Airbus A350 and Boeing B787 aircraft (50 firm orders and 60 options), subject to the finalization of discussions with the manufacturers.
 This order is to replace, over the medium term, the 200/350-seater aircraft currently in the Group’s fleet and, over the long term, support the growth in the Group’s activity.
 In late December 2011, the Group signed a contract with Boeing placing firm orders for 25 B787-9 aircraft with options on an additional 25.
 Negotiations with the Boeing B787-9 engine manufacturers are ongoing and should be concluded in 2013.
-Regarding the Airbus A350s, discussions are also continuing and should be finalized in 2013.
+June 19, 2013, Air France-KLM finalized a firm order with the European manufacturer Airbus for 25 A350-900 plus a further 25 on option.